coolwanglu/BubbleHellDuel/README.md

 by Lu Wang

-A Bullet Hell Versus Fighting Game
+A Bullet Hell Dogfighting Game

 The source code of the program is licensed by: GNU AGPL v3